-They are authors of an upcoming book “Perfect Freedom: How to Reach a New High in Mental and Physical Health” and which details the science behind why they changed the way they practice and teach Bikram yoga, known as the Sohot Method.
+They are authors of an upcoming book “Yoga: The Sohot Way - The Secrets to a Healthy Body Your Yoga Teacher Isn't Telling You", which details the science behind why they changed the way they practice and teach Bikram yoga, known as the Sohot Method.

 Starting out all they wanted was to get their mobility back.
 They had no intention of reshaping London’s yoga scene, raising the bar with their highly successful group of Hot Yoga studios employing over 60 yoga teachers, teaching yoga to a whopping 80,000 students.

 Then, having forged their way into the eye of the storm, personally teaching the likes of Lady Gaga, Benedict Cumberbatch and Olivia Williams, they found themselves standing back questioning why do so many people over the age of 50, of all the various styles of physical yoga, often end up with less mobility and joint and back problems.

 Waking up to this reality was a hard pill to swallow, forcing them to lift the veil over the yoga world.
 This was one of those almighty life-changing moments that forced them to step back and rethink.

 Turning to the rapid scientific advancements in the field of longevity and sports recovery, they were able to clearly see the problems with the standard approach to yoga.

 With the knowledge gained, they went on to develop the Sohot Method of Hatha yoga, an approach that develops the nervous system's ability to maintain an open and fluid musculoskeletal structure.

 The approach engages more inner stabilisation strength eliminating all negative compressive loading which drastically limits your body’s true potential and is the root cause of all yoga related aches, pains and injuries.

 Applying this approach to the classic 26 & 2 Bikram yoga postures is breathtakingly powerful.